rscode999/cnet/documentation/optimizers.md

 The SGD optimizer has an adjustable learning rate and momentum coefficient.

-On construction, SGD optimizers are given an additional parameter, `batch_size`, allowing for batch training.
+On construction, SGD optimizers have an additional parameter, `batch_size`, allowing for batch training.
 The optimizer updates weights and biases on every `batch_size`-th input.
 No updates occur on inputs other than every `batch_size`-th input.